TheLightningStrikes/tweetbot-for-discord/README.md

 ### Installation
 Pull the code from GitHub.

-Check out the [example configuration file](./src/config/example.js) and set it up with your settings.
+Check out the [example configuration file](./src/config/example.js) and set up a `config.js` file in the same directory with your settings.
+**If you don't do this, the code won't run.**

 ### Running the code
 Use `npm start` in a terminal like _CMD_ to run the code.